MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-search-apps.md

 ## Create search apps

 A developer in your organization can build a search app and submit  for Search admin’s approval.
-To see how to create a search app, see: [Connect a Bot Framework bot to Search](/azure/bot-service/bot-service-channel-connect-search?view=azure-bot-service-4.0).
-Once the developer creates a search app and links to the third-party data source, it will be ready for the Search Admin’s approval.
-Note: This step of approval is dependent on the developer creating a search app and submitting it.
-Once submitted the search app appears in the Search and Intelligence portal.
+To learn how to create a search app, see: [Connect a Bot Framework bot to Search](/azure/bot-service/bot-service-channel-connect-search).
+Once the developer creates a search app and links to the data source, it will be ready for the your approval.
+After the developer submits the app, it will appear in the Search & Intelligence admin center.

 ## Publish search apps